Ecma-TC54/tg3/SPECIFICATION.md

 Events that affect the component itself and may impact how the component is identified or referenced.
 These events often affect all versions of a component from the effective date forward.
 Component Events include:

 - `componentRenamed`: Changes how the component is identified

-## Extended Support

-TODO: think about how we would represent extended support in the CLE.

 ## Distribution